 - Allow the necessary time to dry before the first coat of paint.

-How To Paint High Ceilings?
+How To Paint High Wall?
 [Frequently Asked Questions]

 Q1.
 What paint to use on high walls?